Contact

 Peer Success Coach

-Victor is a fourth-year student majoring in International Relations and with a minor in Business and the Liberal Arts.
-He’s President of the Ukrainian Student Society, Vice President of the National Residence Hall Honorary (NRHH), Director of Outreach of the Association of Residence Hall Students (ARHS), Treasurer of the Rifle Club, and a member of Pi Sigma Alpha at Penn State.
+Igor is a fourth-year student majoring in International Politics and minoring in Business and the Liberal Arts.
+He’s president of the Ukrainian Student Society, vice president of the National Residence Hall Honorary (NRHH), director of outreach for the Association of Residence Hall Students (ARHS), treasurer of the Rifle Club, and a member of Pi Sigma Alpha at Penn State.

-“Since my years in highschool, I dedicated much of my time to speaking and helping others through academic and motivational troubles.
-While I am still learning, I have accumulated a lot over the years which I hope to utilize when building a support network for anyone who enters Sparks 139.
+“Since my years in high school, I dedicated much of my time to speaking and helping others through academic and motivational troubles.
+While I am still learning, I have accumulated a lot over the years, which I hope to utilize when building a support network for anyone who enters 139 Sparks Building.
 I can’t wait to begin our journey to achieve YOUR definition of success!”

 more